 Salt Shack on the Bay

-Joining the Tampa Westshore Marina district in 2019, Salt Shack on the Bay boasts locally-caught seafood and has unobstructed westerly views overlooking Old Tampa Bay, perfect for sunset-watching.
+Located in the Tampa Westshore Marina district, Salt Shack on the Bay boasts locally-caught seafood and has unobstructed westerly views overlooking Old Tampa Bay, perfect for sunset-watching.
 Its prime location just south of the Gandy bridge is also accessible by sea, making it the perfect spot for dinner after a day out on the boat.

 “Dock up or drive up” to their casual, waterfront restaurant and tiki bar, and enjoy a tasty cocktail while listening to live music.